-- 1. Recognize the effect that debt cancellation has on net worth and potential income inclusion from cancellation of indebtedness income, identify exceptions to the general income inclusion rule noting their tax effect. - 2.
-Specify the reduction of tax attributes on cancellation noting any special basis reduction rules, recognize the depreciable property election, and determine what constitutes individual, partnership and S corporation bankruptcies identifying variables used in characterizing shares as nominal or token.
+- 1. Recognize the effect that debt cancellation has on net worth and potential income inclusion from cancellation of indebtedness income, and identify exceptions to the general income inclusion rule and their tax effect. - 2.
+Specify the reduction of tax attributes on cancellation identifying any special basis reduction rules, recognize the depreciable property election, and determine what constitutes individual, partnership and S corporation bankruptcies and the variables used in characterizing shares as nominal or token.